DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-improving-the-activity-log-and-timeline-again.md

 - reconfirming an offer
 - adding a note

 We also tried to make sure the activity log and timeline content are as consistent as possible.

-The activity log is only different in that the candidate’s name is shown in the event title.
-This isn’t needed on the timeline as all events on the timeline relate to that application.
+The only difference is that on the activity log the candidate’s name is part of the event title which isn’t necessary on the timeline.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({